idex consulting sustainability page banner

 • STRATEGY

-Following a detailed analysis of commentary and data, we were able to agree our six core sustainable goals, which are linked back to the UN Sustainable Development Goal framework.
-A strategic plan was then created for each, with key targets.
+Following a detailed analysis of commentary and data, we agreed our six core sustainable goals, which are linked to the UN Sustainable Development Goal framework.
+A strategic plan was created for each, with key targets.

 • REPORTING